Gratic/GameOfLifeSFML/README.md

 # GameOfLifeSFML

-GameOfLifeSFML is a little project of a well, a Conway's Game of life.
+GameOfLifeSFML is a little Object Oriented project of a well, a Conway's Game of life.
 It was made using the SFML library in C++.

 ## Installation